neerajshdev/javagame-framework/README.md

-# Java Game Framework
+# Java Game Framework - Learning Project

-A comprehensive framework for building 2D games in Java, providing essential functionality for game development including graphics rendering, input handling, sound processing, resource management, and more.
+A learning-focused framework for understanding 2D game development concepts in Java.
+This project provides essential functionality examples for educational purposes including graphics rendering, input handling, sound processing, resource management, and more.

 ## Project Overview

-This project is a Java-based game development framework that provides the foundation for creating 2D games.
-It includes several key components:
+This project is **not a complete game framework** but rather a Java-based educational tool designed to help learners understand the fundamentals of creating 2D games.
+It's freely available for learning purposes and demonstrates several key game development components:

-- **Game Loop Management**: Efficient game loop with timing control
+- **Game Loop Management**: Examples of efficient game loops with timing control
-- **Input Handling**: Keyboard and mouse input management
+- **Input Handling**: Keyboard and mouse input management demonstrations
-- **Graphics Rendering**: 2D rendering capabilities
+- **Graphics Rendering**: Basic 2D rendering capabilities for learning
-- **Window Management**: Fullscreen and windowed mode support
+- **Window Management**: Fullscreen and windowed mode support examples
-- **Vector & Matrix Math**: 2D vector and matrix operations for game physics and transformations
+- **Vector & Matrix Math**: 2D vector and matrix operations for understanding game physics and transformations
-- **Resource Loading**: Management of game assets like images and sounds
+- **Resource Loading**: Examples of managing game assets like images and sounds
-- **Sound System**: Audio playback functionality
+- **Sound System**: Basic audio playback functionality for educational purposes

+## Educational Purpose

+This framework is designed as a learning resource that can help you:

+- Understand core game development concepts
+- Learn how game loops and timing work
+- Practice implementing input handling in games
+- Explore 2D graphics rendering in Java
+- Experiment with different game components in a structured environment

+The code is freely available for anyone interested in learning game development.
+You are encouraged to:
+- Study the examples
+- Modify the code to see how changes affect behavior
+- Build your own experimental games using the framework as a foundation
+- Use it as a reference for understanding game development patterns

 ## Project Structure